InfiniteLithium/InfiniteLithium/README.md

 - Hi, I’m @InfiniteLithium :)
 - I'm new here, I don't know much
-- Currently trying to figure out how Minecraft mods (Fabric) work!
+- Currently trying to figure out how GitHub and Minecraft mods (Fabric) work!

 <!---
 InfiniteLithium/InfiniteLithium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.